Astros vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have were defeated in both of the matchups they have played as underdogs this season.
+- The Astros have won 50% of the games this season when they were favored on the moneyline (7-7).

-- Houston has played as an underdog of +105 or more once this season and lost that game.
+- Houston has a 7-7 record (winning 50% of its games) when it has played as moneyline favorites of -110 or shorter.

-- The Astros have an implied victory probability of 48.8% according to the moneyline set for this matchup.
+- The Astros have an implied moneyline win probability of 52.4% in this contest.

-- Houston's games have gone over the total in 11 of its 16 chances.
+- Houston has had an over/under set by bookmakers 17 times, and have combined with opponents to go over the total in 12 of those games (12-5-0).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.